KDE/digikam-doc/asset_management/organize_find.rst

         digiKam Maintenance Tool is The Best Way to Auto-tag items by Quality or for Faces

-These kind of tools requires extra data model files to run. digiKam will ask you to donwload models at first start.
+These kind of tools requires extra data model files to run. digiKam will ask you to download models at first start.

 Rating and Ranking
 ~~~~~~~~~~~~~~~~~~